clicktechnology/codeigniter-setup/README.md

 1. Download the script, say to /tmp
 2. Edit the script with your favourite text editor and adjust the settings for your environment in the top of the script.
-3. The following items need editing..
+3. The following items need editing.
+Adjust them according to your environment.
 ```
 targetroot="/var/www/example.co.uk"
 base_url="https://www.example.co.uk/"